bitboxer/bitboxer.de/_posts/2016-12-14-conference-websites.md

 article and try to follow it.
 I rarely drink alcohol and would love to have more conferences to actually care about people who don't drink coffee or beer :wink:.

+[This](https://github.com/erikr/lessobviouschecklist) Github page is also a nice follow up on more details for running a conference.